MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/sitelink-ad-extension.md

 **Delete:** Read-only

 ### <a name="sitelinkextensiondestinationurl"></a>Sitelink Extension Destination Url
-The URL of the webpage that users are taken to when they click the sitelink.
+The URL of the webpage that users are taken to when they click the site link.

 The URL can contain dynamic parameters such as {MatchType}.
 For a list of supported parameters, see the Available parameters section within the Bing Ads help article [How do I set up destination URL tracking?](https://help.bingads.microsoft.com/#apex/3/en/51091/2).